denisbakhtin/ginblog/README.md

 go install github.com/denisbakhtin/amazingblog
 ```

 And that's it.

 # Continuous Development

-For Continuous Development I recommend using `Watcher` - https://github.com/radovskyb/watcher
+For Continuous Development I recommend using `reflex` - https://github.com/cespare/reflex

-You can install `Watcher` by issuing:
+You can install `reflex` by issuing:

 ```
-go get -u github.com/radovskyb/watcher/...
+go get -u github.com/cespare/reflex
 ```

-Then simply run `watcher`, or `watcher -keepalive -cmd="go run main.go"` in your project directory.
+Then simply run `reflex -c reflex.conf` in the project directory.

-# TODO
-Update project dependencies, switch to gorm, bootstrap 4.0